Aliases for DCK Gene

 GeneCards Summary for DCK Gene

 DCK (Deoxycytidine Kinase) is a Protein Coding gene.
-Diseases associated with DCK include pancreatic cancer and neurofibrosarcoma.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and phosphotransferase activity, alcohol group as acceptor.
-An important paralog of this gene is TK2.
+Diseases associated with DCK include Purine Nucleoside Phosphorylase Deficiency and Periampullary Adenocarcinoma.
+Among its related pathways are superpathway of pyrimidine deoxyribonucleotides de novo biosynthesis and Metabolism of nucleotides.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and nucleoside kinase activity.
+An important paralog of this gene is DGUOK.

-Required for the phosphorylation of the deoxyribonucleosides deoxycytidine (dC), deoxyguanosine (dG) and deoxyadenosine (dA).
+Phosphorylates the deoxyribonucleosides deoxycytidine, deoxyguanosine and deoxyadenosine (PubMed:1996353, PubMed:12808445, PubMed:18377927, PubMed:19159229, PubMed:20614893).
 Has broad substrate specificity, and does not display selectivity based on the chirality of the substrate.
-It is also an essential enzyme for the phosphorylation of numerous nucleoside analogs widely employed as antiviral and chemotherapeutic agents.
+It is also an essential enzyme for the phosphorylation of numerous nucleoside analogs widely employed as antiviral and chemotherapeutic agents (PubMed:12808445).